Knight-Night-666/Flipkart-GRID-challenge/README.md

 The objective is to replace the physical warranty and have block chain based warranty using NFT which will ensure authenticity and security.

--Converting ownership authenticity and product warranty cards into decaying NFTs.
+- Converting ownership authenticity and product warranty cards into decaying NFTs.
 - For instance, allow brands and retailers to introduce an NFT for each of their products, which allows customers to receive the physical product along with a digital version of it.
 - Customers can then use the digital NFT to verify the authenticity of their product, prove their ownership of